catseye/Dungeons-of-Ekileugor/README.markdown

 decided to concentrate on it, and save the FULL version for some potentially mythical sequel.

+So, yeah, basically this game turned out to be "how much of a classic roguelike can I stuff into an unexpanded VIC-20?"
+I was originally thinking of writing it in assembly, with the Ophis assembler, but I suspected that that would not be much more space-efficient, and run speed was not a primary concern.
+Some parts of the code could probably be done in less space with strategic machine code, but I don't know if it would shave enough off the size to permit adding any new, significant features.
+(Currently, after the program has ended, `?FRE(0)` will report that there are around 14 bytes of free memory available, which is pretty darn close to nothing.)

-Really, this project was undertaken mostly just as an excuse to use the word "Ekileugor" in the title (have you figured it out yet?)
+But really, this project was undertaken mostly just as an excuse to use the word "Ekileugor" in the title (have you figured it out yet?)